PranavKhandelwal17/Smart-Data-Analytics-Platform/README.md

 # Smart Data Analytics Platform 🚀

-A self-service AI-powered Business Intelligence platform built using Streamlit.
+An AI-powered self-service Business Intelligence platform built using Streamlit.

-This project allows users to upload raw CSV datasets and automatically:

-- Clean messy data
-- Analyze data quality
-- Generate meaningful KPIs
-- Create interactive dashboards
-- Perform conversational data analysis
+This project was developed to simplify the process of data analysis by automating data cleaning, profiling, KPI generation, and dashboard visualization from raw CSV datasets.

-The goal of this project is to simplify data analysis and make it accessible without requiring advanced technical knowledge.
+The system enables users to upload datasets and instantly receive meaningful insights without needing advanced data science knowledge.

 ---

+## 🎯 Project Objective

+The main objective of this project is to reduce manual data preprocessing efforts and make data analytics more accessible through automation and intelligent insights generation.

+---

 ## 🔍 Problem It Solves

-Analyzing raw datasets manually takes time and technical expertise.
+Analyzing raw datasets manually can be time-consuming and technically complex.
-This platform automates data cleaning, profiling, KPI detection, and visualization in one place.
+Data cleaning, KPI identification, and dashboard creation usually require multiple tools.

+This platform integrates everything into one automated workflow.

 ---